-The curriculum is a free online resource that will be available to social studies educators for high school and college students.
-Curriculum consists of six independent learning modules that examine a key theme from Secretary Norman Mineta’s life and career: immigration, civil liberties & equity, civic engagement, justice & reconciliation, leadership & decision-making, and U.S.–Japan relations.
+The curriculum will be a free online resource available to educators for high school and college students.
+Curriculum consists of six easy-to-use lessons with readings, videos and assignments to examine key themes from Secretary Norman Mineta’s life and career: immigration, civil liberties & equity, civic engagement, justice & reconciliation, leadership, and U.S.–Japan relations.

-Currently in development at the Stanford Program on International and Cross-Cultural Education (SPICE) at Stanford University, the curriculum offers educators a collection of teaching tools that tie the film’s themes to core social studies topics.
-Topics are brought to life and connected to students’ own lives through standards-aligned lesson plans, primary source documents, interactive classroom activities, and custom-created video vignettes showcasing a diverse range of American voices—from high school youth to former U.S. Presidents.
+Currently in development at the Stanford Program on International and Cross-Cultural Education (SPICE) at Stanford University.
+Curriculum meets Common Core and national standards for history, social studies, civics and government courses and topics are brought to life and connected to students’ own lives through lesson plans, primary source documents, interactive classroom activities, and custom-created video vignettes showcasing a diverse range of American voices—from high school youth to former U.S. Presidents.

 Each module provide different perspectives for students to answer the curriculum’s central question: What does it mean to be an American?